Topic outline

 - A (long) list of GAN models with (often) associated implementation

 We formalise the reinforcement learning problem by rooting it into Markov decision processes and we provide an overview of the main approaches to design reinforcement learning agents, including model-based, model-free, value and policy learning.
 We link classical approaches with modern deep learning based approximators (deep reinforcement learning).
-We overview the main programming frameworks available.
-Methodologies covered include: dynamic programming, MC learning, TD learning, SARSA, Q-learning, deep Q-learning, policy gradient and deep policy gradient, MC tree search.Date Topic References Additional Material 28 21/04/2022
+Methodologies covered include: dynamic programming, MC learning, TD learning, SARSA, Q-learning, deep Q-learning, policy gradient and deep policy gradient.

 (14-16)Value-function Approximation